MPCS-51220/reservation-system-christian-the-wingdings/README.md

 An admin can execute a command from the frontend that either deactivates a user, activates a user or lists all users with their activation state.
 An API endpoint has been specified to perform each of these tasks.
 The user's activation state is stored and modified in the database.
 A deactivated user cannot make a reservation or have a reservation made on their behalf.

+## T-04 Feature Points

+### Web Interface (15 points)

+There is now a web interface containing core requirements of the reservation system.

+## T-04 Additional Features

+There is now an interoperability section designed to take in outside requests.
+It uses a shared endpoint in our backend between all the teams.
+It also has a separate client.

+The configurable business rules were refactored in order to be more robust in the code.

+We added additional tests and error handling for all features we have accumulated.

 ## Contributing